GuuiiCode/LIT/README.md

  1. Have docker installed on your machine.

- 2. Go to the folder where the project was downloaded, open the terminal and run the command `"docker-compose up"` in the project's root folder.
-This will cause docker to upload the database and back-end application.
+ 2. Go to the folder where the project was downloaded, open the terminal and run the command `"docker-compose up"` in the project's root folder, this will cause docker to upload the database and back-end application.

- 3. Inside the project folder in the `"Fron-End\lit-web"` directory, run the `"npm install"` command.
-After downloading the necessary packages, run the `"npm start"` to access the front-end.
+ 3. Inside the project folder in the `"Fron-End\lit-web"` directory, run the `"npm install"` command, after downloading the necessary packages, run the `"npm start"` to access the front-end.